Best Pranburi Hotels, Resorts, and Guest Houses

 The cave is hidden away in the mountains of Sam Roi Yot, and features a pretty phenomenal pavilion inside its hard-to-reach chambers.
 If you’re a hiker, visiting Phraya Nakhon is an absolute must during your time in Pranburi.

-Pranburi Forest Park is located on the outskirts of Pak Nam Pran village and features an enormous mangrove reserve with a boardwalk running underneath the shady canopy.
+Parque Forestal de Pranburi is located on the outskirts of Pak Nam Pran village and features an enormous mangrove reserve with a boardwalk running underneath the shady canopy.
 You can also choose to stroll around the pine forest nearby or bring a picnic and make use of the public tables scattered along the beachfront.

 Got something on your mind about Pranburi hotels?
 Leave your question in the comments section below.
 Want to become part of the Extreme Nomads community?
 Join our free Facebook group!